 You may move objects with a target momentum of up to 10.
-Add +1 cost to increase your maximum target momentum by 10, +5 cost to increase your maximum target momentum by 100, +10 cost to increase your maximum target momentum by 1000, or +20 cost to increase your maximum target momentum by 10,000.
+Add +2 cost to increase your maximum target momentum by 5.

 Add +2 cost to move a second object, +2 to increase Telekinesis' range by 120 meters, and +2 to increase its duration by one minute.